cjacker/opensource-toolchain-avr/README.md

 Continuing.
 ```

-**NOTE:** the process above use JTAG debug protocol. if the target use debugwire protocol, apply '-w' arg to avarice. if it's updi protocol, apply '-u' arg.
+**NOTE:** the above command is for JTAG debugging protocol, apply '-w' arg for debugwire and '-u' for UPDI.

 ## 5.2 with dwdebug

 For AVR MCU supporting debugwire protocol, you can use `dwdebug` with self-made CH340/FTx232 adapter mentioned above for debugging. dwdebug itself is a debugger can be used standalone, and it can also work as a bridge to avr-gdb.

-I prefer this way to debug some ATTINY models
+I prefer this way to debug some lowpin ATTINY models

-After program the target device with:
+Program the target device with:

 ```
 dwdebug l ./main.elf,qr